deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 }
 ```

 Now is time to put it all together.
-We **scan our postfix expression one symbol at a time** and store our context in a stack.
-Note that **the stack contains NFAs**.
+We **scan our postfix expression one symbol at a time** and store the context in a stack. **The stack contains NFAs**.
 If we scan a character - we construct a character-NFA and push it to the stack.
-If we scan an operator, we pop from the stack, apply in on the NFA or NFAs and push the resulting NFA back to the stack.
+If we scan an operator, we pop from the stack, apply in on the NFA(s) and push the resulting NFA back to the stack.

 ```javascript
 function toNFA(postfixExp) {